IanWambai/sentience/README.md

 # Sentience

 A production-grade cognition engine that brings your MacBook to life.
-Sentience loads Google's Gemma 3n, a multimodal transformer model, and performs continuous perception and reasoning based on webcam input.
+Sentience loads Google's Gemma 3n, a multimodal transformer model, and performs continuous perception and reasoning based on webcam video and microphone audio input.

 ## Overview

 Sentience is an offline cognition engine that:
-- Captures webcam frames at ~5Hz
+- Captures webcam frames and microphone audio at ~5Hz
-- Processes images using Google's int4-quantized Gemma 3n model
+- Processes images and audio using Google's int4-quantized Gemma 3n model
 - Produces a continuous stream of scene descriptions and action recommendations
+- Processes visual and auditory information simultaneously
 - Operates autonomously without requiring user prompts

 ## System Requirements